burtenshaw/wingspan/readme.md

 - take ngrams of before and after word n and predict if n = toxic
 - performing well for simplicity
-- added seperate word embedding
+- added separate word embedding
 - trying on longer ngrams
 - TODO : add word embedding to hp optimisation loop
 - 0.8 on word toxic prediction